Rehabilitation Program

 • Rentals, Townhomes, Duplexes, and Condominiums are not eligible for rehabilitation assistance.

-• Mobile/manufactured housing 20 years old or newer is eligible for assistance; mobile/manufactured homes must be a home/land package.
+• Mobile/manufactured housing 20 years old or newer is eligible for assistance; mobile/manufactured homes must be a home/land package (mobile homes in parks are excluded from the eligible list)

 Rehabilitation: Before & After